 Study tracks speed of biological clock

-Women lose 90 per cent of the eggs in their ovaries before the age of 30, new research has shown.
+Women lose almost 90 per cent of the eggs in their ovaries before the age of 30, a new study has shown.

 The mathematical model shows that the average woman has only 12 per cent of her eggs left by the age of 30 and only three per cent by the age of 40.